Tornadoes in Chicago: 1876 tornado

 A tornado struck downtown Chicago on May 6, 1876, killing 2 and injuring 35 across its 4 mi path.
 Structures damaged or destroyed include the Reaper Mansion, a candy factory, a county hospital, and a freight depot.
 A reporter with the Chicago Tribune published a description of the tornado's multiple vortex structure, well ahead of accepted scientific theories on the subject:

 [I]t was then composed of eight or ten columns grouped together, all whirling around a central point.
 The columns, or spirals, twisted and writhed like snakes.
 The group was about 500 feet in diameter, the various parts leaning at the top towards the centre, and bulging slightly at the middle.
 Now and then a column would draw away from its fellow and then sweep back.
 The down rush of air in the vacuum drew the cloud down.
 Directly under the mass the lake was flat and still.
 Around it the waters were lashed and torn.
 The waves dashed upon the spirals as if driven to madness by the attack.
 As the pillars curled around, binding themselves together, the cloud vomited lightning, as though sick of the performance.
 Another such scene may never come in this generation, and it is to be regretted that the cylinder could not have been caught and pickled for scientific investigation.

 While workers at the freight depot and the county hospital were trapped, they survived the tornado.
 WGN meteorologist Tom Skilling brought up the 1876 tornado as a response to a query about a tornado striking high-rises in downtown Chicago, despite its occurrence well before the construction of Chicago's high-rise buildings.

+However, references towards the May 6, 1876, event as a tornado are not consistent in primary sources and accounts.
+The National Weather Service office in Chicago refers to the event as a "storm".
+There were a proportionally small reports of tornadoes as opposed to general storms.
+In addition, reanalysis of surface data revealed that the environment in Chicago was not favorable to intense tornadoes, as surface observations in the region didn't contain the same change in wind direction and dew point expected during tornado events.
+There is no definitive explanation for the mode of storm in Chicago, however the National Weather Service office suggests that the storm could be explained by gravity wave associated convection, which would be more reasonable given analysis of environmental conditions at that time.